koushikvikram/koushikvikram.github.io/Self Improvement/dharma.md

 Dharma seems to happen when everyone is willingly unselfish and works for everyone's good.
 The meaning of "everyone" could vary depending on the situation and actors involved.

+The things that need to be followed/carried out/adhered to seems to include all varieties like soft and hard methods, thinking from the heart and thinking from the brain, and so on, depending on what the situation is.

 When talking about a family, "everyone" refers to all the people in a family.
 When talking about a team, it refers to all the people in the team.
 When talking about a country, it refers to everyone in the country.
 So on and so forth.

 ### So, what should I or anyone do in life?